smastrom/react-email-autocomplete/README.md

 </details>

-Or add the wrapper class via `className` prop:
+Or add a class to the container via `className` prop:

 ```jsx
 function App() {